How to Write a Research Paper: 9 Steps, 25 Topics & Tools

 Step 2: Conduct Preliminary Research

-Before committing to a topic, conduct some preliminary research to understand the issues and collect background information.
+Before committing to a topic, do preliminary research to understand the issue, key terms, and available source material.

-1. Use search engines and databases – Google Scholar, JSTOR, and PubMed are good places to start.
+Use search engines and databases - Google Scholar, JSTOR, PubMed, and library databases are useful starting points.

-2. Check reliable sources – Academic journals, government websites, and books are better than personal blogs or social media posts.
+Check reliable sources - Academic journals, government websites, books, and reputable organizations are usually stronger than personal blogs or unsourced social posts.

-3. Identify key terms and questions – What are the major debates?
-Who are the experts in this area?
+Identify key terms and questions - Look for major debates, recurring concepts, and experts in the field.

-Example: If researching AI in healthcare, look up key technologies like machine learning, medical imaging, and predictive analytics.
+Example: If you research AI in healthcare, explore terms such as machine learning, medical imaging, predictive analytics, and diagnostic support.

 Step 3: Develop a Research Question or Thesis Statement

-Your paper as a whole is guided by your research question or thesis statement.
-It should be clear, focused, and answerable through research:
+Your research question or thesis guides the whole paper.
+It should be clear, focused, and answerable with evidence.

-💡A weak thesis is vague or too general.
-A strong thesis makes a clear, specific claim.
+A weak thesis is vague or too broad.
+A strong thesis makes a specific claim that the paper can prove or explore.

 Step 4: Find Credible Sources to Support Your Argument

-2. Look for peer-reviewed articles – These sources have been vetted by experts and thus have more credibility and reliability.
+Look for peer-reviewed articles - These sources have been reviewed by experts and often carry more academic credibility.

 Step 5: Take Notes of Important Information and Sources

-3. Organize notes by theme – Group similar ideas together to make writing easier.
+Organize notes by theme - Group related ideas so the draft is easier to structure later.

 Step 6: Create an Outline

-1. Break your paper into sections – Most scholarly work adheres to a basic outline:
+Break the paper into sections before drafting.
+Most research papers follow a basic outline:

-2. List main ideas under each section – This helps you see how your arguments connect.
+List main ideas under each section so you can see how the argument develops.

-• Introduction: What AI is and why it matters in medicine
+Introduction: Define AI and explain why it matters in medicine.

-• Conclusion: The future of AI in medicine
+Conclusion: Summarize the future possibilities and limitations of AI in medicine.

 Step 7: Write the First Draft

-1. Start with the body paragraphs – Write each section based on your outline.
-Don’t worry about perfection yet.
+Start with the body paragraphs - Draft each section from your outline before polishing the introduction.

-2. Use topic sentences – Each paragraph should start with a clear main idea.
+Use topic sentences - Begin each paragraph with one clear main idea.

-3. Provide evidence – Support claims with research, examples, and data.
+Provide evidence - Support claims with research, examples, data, or source analysis.

 Step 8: Cite Your Sources Properly to Avoid Plagiarism